 In the years before the Civil War, many plantation owners enjoyed economic prosperity.
-Yulee greatly profited from the goods that enslaved laborers produced on his plantation.
-When the Civil War began, Union naval blockades cut off many markets for Yulee's mill and plantation products and the mill was forced the close.
+Yulee greatly profited from the goods produced by enslaved laborers on his plantation.
+When the Civil War began, Union naval blockades cut off many markets for Yulee's mill and plantation products, and the mill was forced to close.

-In May of 1864, a Union force found and burned the plantation and Yulee’s home on nearby Tiger Tail Island, which was being used as a stockpile for Confederate supplies.
+In May 1864, a Union force burned the plantation and Yulee’s home on nearby Tiger Tail Island, which was being used as a stockpile for Confederate supplies.
 The Union troops, unable to locate the mill, left it untouched.
 The mill never went back into use, and the enslaved people on the plantation were freed at the end of the Civil War.
-Yulee fled and was imprisoned for a short time, before returning to the state to continue building railroads.
+Yulee fled and was imprisoned for a short time before returning to the state to continue building railroads.

 Over the years the abandoned mill structure fell to the ravages of time, and today only the ruins stand as testament to the site’s complex history.